projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

 @classmethod
 def count_data(cls, categorized_data):
     """
-    This method sorts though the 'data' field in categorize_data, which is the dictionary returned from categorize_data(), and counts the frequency in which specific answers appear within the salary category.
+    This method sorts though the 'data' field in categorized_data, which is the dictionary returned from categorize_data(), and counts the frequency in which specific answers appear within the salary category.
     categorized_data: dictionary returned from categorize_data()
     Returns: dictionary
         keys: salary categories (strings)